PyLink/PyLink/README.md

 Please report any bugs you find to the [issue tracker](https://github.com/jlu5/PyLink/issues).
 Pull requests are open if you'd like to contribute, though new stuff generally goes to the **devel** branch.

-You can also find support via our IRC channel at `#PyLink @ irc.overdrivenetworks.com`.
-Ask your questions and be patient for a response.
+There is also an IRC channel available: `#pylink @ chat.freenode.net`

 ## Installation